adhihargo/rigging_tools_27/README.md

 - **Copy Custom Shapes**.
 Copies custom shape from one armature to another (on bones with similar name).
 Sometimes, without knowing the cause, all custom shapes in an armature already well-fit to a character just vanishes.
 Gone.
 And it's bloody annoying to reattach them one by one, thus this operator.

+- **Create Custom Shape**.
+For selected bone, creates new custom shape object and automatically assigns it to the bone.
+The bone's name will become the new object's base name.
+We can:
+  - Choose among several simple predefined shapes,
+  - Set the object name's prefix,
+  - Set the object's size, position (along the length of bone), and scene layer.

 - **Create Hook Bones**.
 Creates parentless bone for each selected bone, local copy-transformed.
 My primary tool to create a lattice-based deformation with intuitive control.

 - **Display Wire For Skinned Objects**.
 When the active object is an armature, this just displays wireframe for all mesh using the armature through an Armature modifier.
 I use it to aid joint placement, because it's a hassle to switch back-and-forth between mesh and armature just to show wireframe.
 I don't use this too often, though.